Why We Built Toast Go®: The Future of the POS is in Your Hands

 If this is a concern of yours, I encourage you to get out on the floor and talk to your guests.
 Ask them some of these questions:

-I’d be eager to hear results from a survey like this; you might be surprised with the answers you hear.
+I’d be eager to hear results from a survey like this; you might be surprised by the answers you hear.
 Remember, your idea of hospitality may be different than your guests.
 To your patrons, hospitality may mean efficiency and consideration for their time.
 If that’s the case, Toast Go is the perfect solution.

 The reality is that consumer preferences on restaurant handhelds are positive overall.
 Toast’s Restaurant Technology Report found that 61% of restaurant-goers agree that handhelds improve their dining experience.